 It’s largely uncontested that calcium fluoride which exists naturally in water is less toxic than the synthetic compound sodium fluoride.
 It’s also largely uncontested that sodium fluoride and the very highly toxic compound fluorosilicic acid, which are byproducts of industrial waste, are the main chemicals used in the fluoridation of public water supplies.
 The point of contention comes when discussing what happens to these chemicals when they interact with water.
 These fluoride compounds are soluble in water and generally break down depending on the alkalinity and TDS of the water.

-Supporters of fluoridation argue that the solubility of these toxic chemicals render them harmless once they dissolve in water, and when it’s absorbed into the body, the body doesn’t recognize the former state these chemicals were in, toxic or not.
+Supporters of fluoridation argue that the solubility of these toxic chemicals renders them harmless once they dissolve in water, and when it’s absorbed into the body, the body doesn’t recognize the former state these chemicals were in, toxic or not.
 The body simply recognizes the fluoride molecule and utilizes it as such.

 Opposers of fluoridation are skeptical of the claim that these highly toxic chemicals are rendered harmless in water, and that the solubility is dependent on a number of factors such as water alkalinity, total dissolved solids, and the amount and concentration of chemicals introduced.
 Opposers are hesitant to believe such claims and would rather avoid fluoridation altogether.